Social and digital marketers who have been in the game for awhile will remember a Facebook rule called the “20% rule” or “20% text rule.”

-While many industry authorities cite using text overlay as a great way to draw social media users to a Facebook ad (including ourselves), some people, like the team over at SketchDeck, say that more text on an ad image actually plummets CTR.
+While many industry authorities cite using text overlay as a great way to draw social media users to a Facebook ad (including ourselves), the team over at SketchDeck, say that more text on an ad image actually plummets CTR.

 After testing 48 Facebook ads to bust 6 marketing myths, here’s what they found:

-These results go against everything we’ve been told by industry insiders.
-Why would an ad that didn’t clearly display its value proposition using text overlay perform better than one that did?
-Why would big, flashy text that reads “Free” or “Limited-time offer” turn us off?
+The results go against everything industry insiders tell us.
+An ad that didn’t clearly display its value proposition using text overlay should perform better than one that did.
+Similarly, flashy text that reads “Free” or “Limited-time offer” should turn us off.

 The SketchDeck team has a guess:

 “We think the ads with text overlaid looked, well, like ads.
-Users saw the text or call to action, registered it as an ad and then moved on.
-One of Facebook’s tips is that an ad image should not look out of place in the news feed.
-And not many users are plastering text across the images that they posts.”
+Users saw the text or call to action, registered it as an ad, and then moved on.
+One of Facebook’s tips is that an ad image should not look out of place in the news feed, many users are plastering text across the images that they posts.”

-Not long ago, Facebook Product Marketing Manager, Afsheen Ali, reached out to Jon Loomer to officially address the rumors regarding the 20% text rule:
+Facebook Product Marketing Manager, Afsheen Ali, reached out to Jon Loomer to officially address the 20% text rule: